Last Updated on March 10, 2021 by Julia Wilson

 - Avoid using synthetic chemicals, where possible, switch to natural household cleaning products such as white vinegar and bicarbonate of soda.

-- Weight loss for overweight cats, in a slow and controlled manner, this must be supervised by the veterinarian.
+- Weight loss for overweight cats, in a slow and controlled manner, must be supervised by the veterinarian.

 - Switch to a dust-free cat litter.